Extended: $300 Federal Tax Credits for Air Conditioners and Heat Pumps

 How Do I Apply for the Tax Credits?

 To claim the tax credits, fill out IRS Form 5695 and file it with your tax returns.
+The 2022 form 5695 is available here.
 Tax credits are administered by the IRS.
 For questions about how to apply, please contact the IRS or a tax professional.

 *Disclaimer: The tax credit information contained within this website is provided for informational purposes only and is not intended to substitute for expert advice from a professional tax/financial planner or the Internal Revenue Service (IRS).